- August 15, 2022

 Outlook: The recent appreciating move towards 78.50 was not supported by any drastic changes in fundamentals.
 Thus, the currency again depreciated up to 79.80 levels in a matter of just 2 working days.
 From here on, what will matter the most would be USD demand domestically and globally.
 If US inflation remains glued near an all-time high then US DXY could move towards 107.50 to 109 levels over the medium term as the probability of a higher rate hike in 2022 will be increased.
 Further, a fall in oil prices may not translate into positiveness in Rupee as it is still above RBI’s tolerance levels.
 Though RBI has used their reserves to calm down the nerves and FIIs have started investing their funds in August, but still overall fundamental, tactical, and technical suggest further depreciation in Rupee towards 80.50 levels over the near term and 81-81.50 over the medium term.
 On the contrary side, the 78.50 to 78.00 zone will act as a crucial zone to watch.

 -Amit Pabari is the Managing Director of CR Forex Advisors.
-Views expressed are the author’s own.
+The views expressed in this article is his personal views.